syncfusion/ej2-javascript-ui-controls/radio-button/ReadMe.md

 # Overview

-A package of Essential JS 2 Button and CheckBox components.
+A package of Essential JS 2 Button, CheckBox and RadioButton components.
 It comes with documentation and support, which is available under commercial and community licenses.
 Please visit www.syncfusion.com to get started.

 ## Resources